 “Demand for battery chargers for electric cars is increasing.
-Now more than half of the cars sold in Oslo has a socket and the sales figures are rising.
+Now, close to nine out of ten of the cars sold in Oslo has a socket and the sales figures are rising.
 The only thing that could slow down the growth now is if there are not enough charging points in the city,” says Sørensen.

 Now, the newly extended four-party government has signalled it wants to introduce a similar scheme for the whole of Norway.